-- 69. (1) If- - the ship operator for a South African regulated ship has given the Authority a ship security plan for the ship; and - (b) the ship operator for the ship gives the Authority another plan for the ship (the revised plan).

-regulations 66 and 67 apply in relation to the revised plan.
+- 69. (1) If- - the ship operator for a South African regulated ship has given the Authority a ship security plan for the ship; and - the ship operator for the ship gives the Authority another plan for the ship (the revised regulations 66 and 67 apply in relation to the revised plan.

-(2) If a revised plan for a South African regulated ship comes into force, it replaces any other plan for the ship in force at that time.
+If a revised plan for a South African regulated ship comes into force, it replaces any other plan for the ship in force at that time.

-Authority may direct ship operator to revise ship security plan the Authority may, by written notice to the ship operator for the ship, direct the ship operator to give the Authority a revised plan under regulation 69.
+Authority may direct ship operator to revise ship security plan a ship security plan for a South African regulated ship (the existing plan) is in force; and the Authority may, by written notice to the ship operator for the ship, direct the ship operator to give the Authority a revised plan under regulation 69.